MultiplatformKickstarter/website/content/en/blog/local-ai-vs-saas-app-builders.md

 Multiplatform Kickstarter is built for the second category: developers who want local generation, complete code ownership, and KMP-native output.
 It generates full Kotlin Multiplatform projects with Compose Multiplatform UI, entirely on your machine.

 The pricing model reflects this too.
 You pay for the app features, not for generation API calls.
-There's no metered usage.
-You download a model once and generate as many projects as your subscription allows.
+There's no metered usage — you generate as many projects as your plan allows.

 The generated code is yours: no attribution requirements, no platform dependencies, no proprietary runtime.
 You export a ZIP and open it in Android Studio — the same workflow you'd use for any other KMP project.